Legana/AMP_prediction_in_genomes/01_data_comparison.md

 negative data have length-matched distributions, and (c) the ratio of positive and negative cases (balance).

-Our focus in on the use of AMP predictors as part of an ’omics-based novel AMP discovery workflow.
+Our focus is on the use of AMP predictors as part of an ’omics-based novel AMP discovery workflow.
 In this context the input/query data is usually the complete set of predicted proteins for an organism, which might be derived from translations of gene models or from translated transcriptome sequences.
-Here we refer to such a dataset as a proteome, and in this document we will refer to proteomes of two very well studied organisms, Humans (*Homo sapiens*) and *Arabidopsis thaliana* (a plant) both of which have relatively completely classified proteomes.
+Here we refer to such a dataset as a proteome.

+# Reference proteomes

+As representative examples of the type of data that would be used as input in ’omics scanning applications we used the complete proteome sets of *Arabidopsis thaliana* (a plant) and *Homo sapiens* (human).
+Both organisms have been intensively studied and as a consequence, their reference proteomes are likely to include sequences for the vast majority of protein-coding genes.
+Functional information for the proteins, including AMPs in these species is among the most complete available, but even for these organisms it is highly likely that some known AMPs have not been identified.
+Our assumption here is that these proteomes are completely classified for AMP activity (ie every AMP correctly identified).

 # AMP predictor data